 Active-duty military, deployed out-of-state or overseas, with a spouse and/or dependents who are based in Louisiana

-Nationwide’s car insurance rates are based on your driving record and experience, along with a variety of other factors like the type of car you drive, your zip code, insurance history, and more.
-Your coverage and deductible choices impact the final quote, too, as do your eligibility for discounts.
+Nationwide’s car insurance rates are based on your driving record and experience, along with factors like the type of car you drive, your ZIP code, your insurance history, and more.
+Your coverage and deductible choices also impact your final quote, as do your eligibility for discounts.… read full answer

-Our sample quotes are representative of Nationwide’s insurance prices, but individual results will vary.
-For example, these quotes do not take into account any Nationwide discounts, which can lower premiums significantly.
+These sample quotes are representative of Nationwide’s insurance prices, but individual results will vary.
 To learn more about how we obtained these sample quotes, check out the methodology section of our complete Nationwide car insurance review.

 You can lower your Nationwide car insurance costs by taking advantage of Nationwide discounts, opting for a higher deductible, and reducing your coverage, among other things.
 Nationwide considers a variety of factors when calculating your premium, though some – like your age and location – are out of your control.
 Fortunately, you can take steps to influence other factors in order to lower your rate.… read full answer